 In other words: Mental health issues affect a ton of people—literally, almost everyone—and yet we’re still not talking about it enough.
 And the stigma, for all the progress we’ve made, persists in a way that continues to be detrimental.

-And while the GOP’s latest efforts to pass a health care plan that would have greatly reduced access to mental health services for potentially millions of Americans was shot down early this morning, the future remains uncertain.
-And that's a terrifying prospect for all of us.
+And while the GOP’s efforts to pass a health care plan that would have greatly reduced access to mental health services for potentially millions of Americans was shot down recently, the future remains uncertain.
+And that’s a terrifying prospect for all of us.

 What we do know is that based off the various health care plans the Republicans have put forward, mental health is not a priority.
 Which means that in light of these recent findings, it’s more important than ever that we continue the conversation, ask for help when we need it, and provide support to those battling mental health issues themselves.